-Landscape/character
+Landscape/Character

-- 9.26 The application site is located adjacent to agricultural land within a rural area characterised by open fields and woodlands.
+9.25 The application has the potential to adversely affect the landscape through the retention of fences and structures in a countryside location for an additional period of time, and through disturbance during the restoration of the site.
+The application site is located adjacent to agricultural land within a rural area characterised by open fields and woodlands.
+It does not fall within any areas of protected landscape.
 The key visible elements of the site would comprise the well-pad and the on-site security accommodation, access track and the surrounding fencing and gates.
-Access to the site for the final phases of the development would utilise the existing site access, which itself was an existing field access prior to the permitted development. - 9.27 Although the site use is industrial in nature, it is enclosed to the north, west and south with mature woodland, with a bund to the east.
+Access to the site for the final phases of the development would utilise the existing site access, which itself was an existing field access prior to the permitted development.

+- 9.26 Although the site use is industrial in nature, it is enclosed to the north, west and south with mature woodland, with a bund to the east.
 The distance and screening from Adversane Lane by mature trees and hedgerows is significant, meaning that there are limited public views into the site.
-Furthermore, any such views are transient, primarily as people travel in vehicles along Adversane Lane. - 9.28 Comments have been made regarding the poor quality of the metal heras fencing along Adversane Lane and that this additional fencing is unnecessary and unsightly.
-The agent has been informed regarding this fencing and has agreed that the metal heras fencing at the front of the site and internal to the site is not required and is to be removed. - 9.29 Depending upon the results of the evaluation, the site would either be restored to agricultural use or retained in a safe state pending the preparation of a planning application for production.
-Whether the applicant opts for restoration or retention of the site by 31 March 2020, proposed condition 1 would require the site be restored.
+Furthermore, any such views are transient, primarily as people travel in vehicles along Adversane Lane. - 9.27 The amended condition 1 would require the site be restored to agricultural use by 31 March 2022.
 Therefore, there would be no long-term impact on the landscape as a result of the current proposal.

-- 9.30 WSCC's Trees and Woodland Officer raises no objection to the extension of the time period.
-No changes are proposed to the well-pad itself and access road that would affect surrounding trees and hedgerows. - 9.31 Given the temporary nature of the proposals and the location of the site within a heavily wooded area, the impact on the visual amenity and landscape is considered to be minimal.
+Whether the applicant opts to retain the site would be dependent upon the operator and the results of the data from the wider area. - 9.28 WSCC's Arboricultural Officer raises no objection to the extension of the time period.
+No changes are proposed to the well-pad itself and access road that would affect surrounding trees and hedgerows. - 9.29 Given the temporary nature of the proposals and the location of the site within a heavily wooded area, the impact on the visual amenity and landscape is considered to be minimal.
 The site would be restored to a standard that would blend in with its surroundings, as has been previously agreed, and so any visual impacts would be temporary.